-Open-Faced Prime Rib Sandwiches are the perfect way to use up the leftovers from last week’s Date Night Prime Rib.
+Open-Faced Prime Rib Sandwiches are the perfect way to use up the leftovers from my previous post’s Date Night Prime Rib.
 Caramelized onions and melty provolone cheese top thinly sliced prime rib on a hoagie roll.

 Open-Faced Prime Rib Sandwiches: about the meat

-The hubster talked me into buying a meat slicer, which I was firmly against because it is—by definition—a space-eating “unitasker”.
+The hubster talked me into buying a meat slicer, which I was firmly against.
+After all, a meat slice is a space-eating “unitasker”.
 But then I realized that it quickly paid for itself, and that we’re saving a ton of money by not buying pre-sliced meat or cheese.
 I’m a reluctant convert.

 ESPECIALLY when Phil sliced our coveted prime rib into thin, gorgeous slices of medium-rare perfection.